-Issues Potentially Significant Less than Significant Less than Significant No Impact Impact with Mitigation 9 , XIV.
-POPULATION AND HOUSING - Would the pr oiect: Incorporated AIV.
-TO OLATION AND HOUSING - Would the pi ojeci. a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
-SUL BSTANTIATION: Coun tywide Plan; Submitted Project Material • • a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XIV.
+POPULATION AND HOUSING - Would the pr oject: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
+SUE SUBSTANTIATION: Coun tywide Plan; Submitted Project Material a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?